ananta111/android-questions-from-stackoverflow/README.md

 ## Available Features
 1. View the 10 most recent Android related questions on stackoverflow at present in descending order.
 - Click on the 10 MOST RECENT QUESTIONS tab on the homepage or the navigation bar to access this feature.
+You will also see the links to the original stackoverflow page.

 2. View the 10 most voted Android related questions during the past seven days in descending order.
-- Click on the 10 MOST VOTED QUESTIONS tab on the homepage or the navigation bar to access this feature. <br/>
+- Click on the 10 MOST VOTED QUESTIONS tab on the homepage or the navigation bar to access this feature.
+You will also see the links to the original stackoverflow page. <br/>

 3. Pagination implemented for (1) and (2)
 - If you wish to view 10 more questions matching the revelant criteria, you may click on the NEXT TEN button available above the results component. <br/>